 Fridging versus The Grieving Widower merits the subtitle: The Troublesome Pattern of Killing Off Female Characters.

 We writers know that the only thing as fun as creating a character is killing one off.
-Here I’d like to come to awareness of what we’re doing when we’re killing off a character, especially a female character.
+Here I’d like think about what we’re doing when we’re killing off a character, especially a female character.

 The term ‘fridging’ was popularized by writer Gail Simone in 1999 through her website Women in Refrigerators.
-There she catalogued all the women characters in comic books who had been killed or maimed in some gruesome way, and the term references an incident in Green Lantern #54 (1994) where the villain has killed the Green Lantern’s girlfriend and stuffed her into a refrigerator for Our Hero to find.
+There she cataloged all the women characters in comic books who had been killed or maimed in some gruesome way.
+And the term references an incident in Green Lantern #54 (1994) where the villain has killed the Green Lantern’s girlfriend and stuffed her into a refrigerator for Our Hero to find.
 See title image.